 Carly Uhlir, Park Junior High, LaGrange

-Kenyon University, Gambier, Ohio
+Kenyon College, Gambier, Ohio

 These four years at Trinity high school have flown by, and I can honestly say that I am walking out of Trinity as a changed person.
 When I walked through those doors the first day of summer school, I was a shy girl who was afraid of making friends.
 Throughout the years I found friends that I know will be my lifelong sisters.
 I did not know what career path I wanted to take until I joined the environmental club.
 This experience I had has shaped me into becoming the person I am today, where I will major in environmental science and sustainability at Santa Clara University.
 Trinity has helped me become confident, independent and a leader, so I am well prepared to attend college far from my family.
 I will always cherish the years I have spent here and know that I am going out into the world as an empowered young woman!